-With the rise in cloud technology service providers in the Multifamily market, clients have every right to know and ask about an organization’s security practices and procedures.
+With the rise in multifamily IoT providers, clients have every right to know and ask about an organization’s security practices and procedures.
 These companies’ technologies inherently touch sensitive user data surrounding the daily lives of Residents, Property Managers, and other stakeholders.

 To start, an easy ‘litmus test’ when gauging an organization’s level of security is to ask for its SOC 2 report.
 There are several areas of security to discuss outside of this assessment, but for now, let’s dive into SOC 2.

 SOC 2 (pronounced as “sock two”), which stands for Service Organization Controls, is an auditing procedure developed by the American Institute of Certified Public Accountants (AICPA).
 This procedure makes certain that service providers are protecting and ensuring the accuracy of their clients’ information.
 The five areas that SOC 2 focuses on, or Trust Services Criteria, are Privacy, Security, Availability, Processing Integrity, and Confidentiality>.

 - Privacy: protection for personal information, typically pursued if the organization is handling protected health information

 - Availability: system is available to customers as established in contracts

 - Processing integrity: system processing is timely and accurate, typically pursued if the organization is handling financial transactions

 There are two types of SOC 2 reports: Type I and Type II.
 Both of them test for the effectiveness of an organization’s controls.
 However, SOC 2 Type I looks at a point-in-time at the time of the audit, while SOC 2 Type II reports on the effectiveness of the organization’s security and privacy controls since the last audit (a longer period of time).